Course Goals, Learning Objectives, Regrading Policy, and Statement on Academic Conduct

 clone originally developed at the University of Wisconsin

-CADIX.
-This computer-assisted design software for ion exchange processes was developed by DOW.
+WAVE This software for the design of water treatment systems including ion-exchange processes was developed by DOW.

 Swing Adsorption Calculator.
 This software for designing pressure swing adsorption processes